tdowrick/ScouseTom/System_Design_The_ScouseTom_EIT__.md

 sw net - isolated and easily reconfigurable, and daisy chainable.
 SPI

 ## EEG

-actichamp system used too - software same use open source libraries. versatiblity in data processing - can collect wide band data, or change after exp.
+An off the shelf solution for voltage recording, in the form of an EEG amplifier, was chosen.
+A number of systems are available which offer excellent performance. actichamp system used too - software same use open source libraries. versatiblity in data processing - can collect wide band data, or change after exp.

 ## Electrode Connectors